Rijo-1/R22EF169/readme.md

 ## API Challenges & CORS Issues

-Our API required an access token, which was easy to handle, but then came the dreaded **CORS errors**.
+API required an access token, which was easy to handle, but then came the dreaded **CORS errors**.
 Since the API lacked proper CORS headers, our requests were blocked.
 To bypass this, we temporarily used **CORS Anywhere**, which helped us proceed but wasn’t a long-term fix.
-Future improvements will involve setting up proper CORS handling on the backend.

 ## Data Fetching & Performance Optimization